Informants

 An informant (or snitch) is someone from inside a network recruited by an adversary to provide information on the network.

-There are several different recruitment strategies: targeting people on the periphery of a network who are less committed, people who may face deportation if they don't cooperate, people who have been charged with another crime and are offered leniency or immunity in exchange, people who are no longer in a network and harbor feelings of resentment, people who prioritize money over dignity, etc. Informants are useful for network mapping.
+There are several different recruitment strategies: targeting people on the periphery of a network who are less committed, people who may face deportation if they don't cooperate, people who have been charged with another crime and are offered leniency or immunity in exchange of their cooperation, people who are no longer in a network and harbor feelings of resentment, people who prioritize money over dignity, etc.

 Informants recruited by the State are often referred to as “confidential sources” in court proceedings.